 - Dry ingredients: sift the flour with salt and baking soda in a large bowl.
 It's important to sift the soda as it can be clumpy and won't dissolve during baking.

-- Mix with a wooden spoon just until it's all moistened.
-Don't over mix or beat the mixture.
+- Add the buttermilk to the flour mixture above, all at once.
+Mix with a wooden spoon just until it's all moistened.
+Don't overmix or beat the mixture.

-- Fold it onto itself a couple of times until you have a round loaf that holds together but is not smooth or firm.
+Fold it onto itself a couple of times until you have a round loaf that holds together but is not smooth or firm.
 This is important.
-If you work the dough much or add flour until it's firm, the bread will be hard and not very eatable.
-Watch the video below for guidance.
-Transfer the dough to a lightly floured baking sheet.

 Baking soda bread

-- Baking time.
-Keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: Consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend tracking how your oven works and what tiny details you might need to adjust.

 Related recipes you might like: